People watch videos of police killing non-violent, often-unarmed civilians, and they’re outraged.

-A police SWAT team raided my home (even though I was legally growing medical marijuana).
+For example, a heavily-armed and armored police SWAT team raided my home, even though I was legally growing medical marijuana.

-They repeatedly punched me, even though I wasn’t resisting arrest.
+They punched me and knocked me to the ground, even though I wasn’t resisting arrest.

 They stole cash from my house.